Find Your Perfect Policy: 866-843-5386

 On or after Jan.
 1, 2025 | $50,000 | $100,000 | $25,000 |

-You will stay a high-risk driver in the eyes of insurance companies only if you continue to have points on your driving record.
-The number of points you get and how long they stay on your record depend on the severity of the violation.2 See a list of all non-commercial violations in Virginia below.
+You will stay a high-risk driver in the eyes of insurance companies if you continue to have points on your driving record.
+The number of points you get and how long they stay on your record depend on the severity of the violation.3 See a list of all non-commercial violations in Virginia below.

 Violation (excludes commercial violations) | Number of points | How long they stay on driving record (in years) |